jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ## Abstract

-In this project we used shader programming to implement a variety of 2D filtering effects, which we used to render stylized images and videos.
-We implemented both the Kuwahara and Voronoi filters, each of which has 3 distinct variants.
-The Kuwahara filter was originally proposed by Michiyoshi Kuwahara, Ph.D. as denoising filter in the 1970s.
-However, it was realized that this filter actually generates very nice painterly renderings.
-Many others have iterated and improved upon the filter over the years, but we plan on showcasing three different variants.
+In this project, we created a software platform for rendering images and videos with a variety of 2D filtering effects designed to mimic a non-photorealistic, painterly appearance.
+Specifically, we implement 3 variants of both the Kuwahara and Voronoi filters to showcase a broad range of painterly rendering post-processing filters.

+The Kuwahara filter was originally proposed by Michiyoshi Kuwahara, Ph.D. as a denoising filter in the 1970s.
+However, this filter was found to generate very nice painterly renderings, too.
+Over time, many improvements have been made to the original filter, so we showcase the square, circle, and anisotropic variants.

 A Voronoi diagram is defined by a set of seed vertices in a 2D space.
-When applied to an image as a filter, we take each pixel in the output image and set it to be the same color as the nearest seed vertex.
-We can use a different distance metric in the computation in order to achieve different effects.
-Our project showcases an alternative to generating stylized images and videos without having to manually paint and animate every frame, by utilizing the power of shader programming.
+When applied to an image as a filter, each pixel is taken in the output image and set to be the same color as the nearest seed vertex.
+We can use different distance metrics in the computation to achieve a variety of different effects.
+We utilize an alternative to generating stylized images and videos without manually painting and animating every frame through shader programming.
+We showcase the Euclidean, Manhattan, and Chebyshev variants.

 ## Technical Approach